Seeed-Studio/sscma-example-pi/README.md

 Before getting started, ensure that you have:

 1. A Raspberry Pi device with a correctly installed and configured operating system.
-2. Successfully installed the NCNN library and its dependencies.
-Installation instructions can be found on the [NCNN GitHub](https://github.com/Tencent/ncnn) page.
-3. The model files trained with SSCMA, including the configuration file and weight file.
+2. The model files trained with SSCMA, including the configuration file and weight file.
-4. Gstreamer installed.
+3. Gstreamer installed.
 Refer to the installation guide.
 Refer to the [Gstreamer installation guide](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html?gi-language=c).
-5. Meson and Ninja build tools installed.
+4. Meson and Ninja build tools installed.
 Refer to the [Meson documentation](https://mesonbuild.com/Getting-meson.html).
-6. Json-glib library installed.
+5. Json-glib library installed.
 Refer to the [Json-glib project page](https://wiki.gnome.org/Projects/JsonGlib).

 ## Steps